ComeetCo/comeet-wp-plugin/readme.md

 2. Under Advanced, specify the names of the template files the plugin should use.
 These template files should be available in the folder of the theme that the website uses.

 ### Filter positions by Brand
-If you wish to filter the positions that appear on the site to show only positions for a specific Sub-brand of you company, follow these steps:
+If you wish to filter the positions that appear on the site to show only positions for a specific Sub-brand of your company, follow these steps:

 1. Visit the plugin settings from within WordPress.
 2. Under "Sub-brand" , select the appropriate sub-brand field (the custom position category that indicated the brand of each position) and then select the sub-brand that you want displayed.